aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-slide/slide-layout/_index.md

 with slides.Presentation(path + "AccessSlides.pptx") as presentation:
     headerFooterManager = presentation.slides[0].header_footer_manager
-    # Property IsFooterVisible is used to specify that a slide footer placeholder is missing
+    # Property is_footer_visible is used to specify that a slide footer placeholder is missing
     if not headerFooterManager.is_footer_visible:
-        # Method SetFooterVisibility is used to set a slide footer placeholder to visible
+        # Method set_footer_visibility is used to set a slide footer placeholder to visible
         headerFooterManager.set_footer_visibility(True)
-        # Property IsSlideNumberVisible is used to specify that a slide page number placeholder is missing
+        # Property is_slide_number_visible is used to specify that a slide page number placeholder is missing
     if not headerFooterManager.is_slide_number_visible:
-        # Method SetSlideNumberVisibility is used to set a slide page number placeholder to visible
+        # Method set_slide_number_visibility is used to set a slide page number placeholder to visible
         headerFooterManager.set_slide_number_visibility(True)
-        # Property IsDateTimeVisible is used to specify that a slide date-time placeholder is missing
+        # Property is_date_time_visible is used to specify that a slide date-time placeholder is missing
     if not headerFooterManager.is_date_time_visible:
-        # Method SetFooterVisibility is used to set a slide date-time placeholder to visible
+        # Method set_date_time_visibility is used to set a slide date-time placeholder to visible
         headerFooterManager.set_date_time_visibility(True)

-    # Method SetFooterText is used to set a text for a slide footer placeholder
+    # Method set_footer_text is used to set a text for a slide footer placeholder
     headerFooterManager.set_footer_text("Footer text")
-    # Method SetDateTimeText is used to set a text for a slide date-time placeholder.
+    # Method set_date_time_text is used to set a text for a slide date-time placeholder.
     headerFooterManager.set_date_time_text("Date and time text")

+    # Saves the presentation to disk
     presentation.save("Presentation.ppt", slides.export.SaveFormat.PPT)
 ```